ZeroSSL vs acme.sh

 | Starting price | Free tier available | Free |

-| Best for | Developers who want a Let's Encrypt alternative for CA diversification or need OV/EV certificates | Linux sysadmins who want a lightweight ACME client that works on minimal systems without Python |
+| Best for | Developers who want a Let's Encrypt alternative for CA diversification or need OV/EV certificates | DevOps engineers and sysadmins managing Let's Encrypt certificates across multiple domains and DNS providers in resource-constrained or Unix-native environments. |

 | Tags | ||